konelav/writeups/GoogleCTF2019-BQ/Day4.STOP.GAN.md

     \           0x00400890      00000000       nop                         ; no operation

-Yeah, this is our day!
-Let's take address `0x00400858`, I like it because it restores `fp` value for something useful and we must not think a lot about what to write to it.
+Let's take address `0x00400858`, I like it because it restores `fp` with some useful value and we must not think a lot about what to write to it.
 All pieces together: 260 bytes of trash, 4 bytes of more trash (because `fp` will be overwritten very soon) and 4 bytes of return address to `0x00400858` (remember byte ordering, it is 58:08:40:00 in